 - CV’s, e-CV’s and CV databases – How to make sure your CV is picked up.

 - Five tips when writing your CV – why it is important to keep it up-to-date.

 When do I charge VAT for my services?

 Most locum doctors do not need to charge VAT for their services, however, this does depend on your contract.

-However, if you are a locum doctor performing an HR/Office/Managerial advisor position, where you are not treating patients directly, you will need to charge standard VAT rate for your service.
+However, if you are a locum doctor performing an HR/office/managerial advisor position, where you are not treating patients directly, you will need to charge the standard VAT rate for your service.